 Women operating a “differential analyzer,” often checking the machine’s work by doing the math by hand:

 Jean Jennings Bartik in 1946 with an early computer and Arthur Burks:

 Their work was top-secret and so they weren’t part of the “Rosie the Riveter”-style propaganda at the time.
 Post-World War II disinterest in women’s accomplishments allowed their stories to remain untold.

 A new documentary, forwarded to us by Jordan G. and Dmitriy T.M., reveals these high-tech Rosies:

 See also our post on the feminist mythology surrounding the iconic “Rosie the Riveter” image (hint: it was about class, not gender).
-And you can buy Jean Jennings Bartik book, Pioneer Programmer, here.Lisa Wade is a professor of sociology at Occidental College.
+And you can buy Jean Jennings Bartik book, Pioneer Programmer, here.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.